 Wear sweatpants or leggings, a tee shirt, and wool socks.
 It’s also a smart idea to bring slippers or slip-on sandals to slip on to wander around or go to the restroom during your flight.
 Definitely do not wear denim and any other material that doesn’t breathe well.
 Remember to keep an extra change of clothes in your carry-on in case you want to change before landing.

-What NOT to take on your flight:
+What NOT to take on flight or through airports

 These items are TSA prohibited:

-1) Flammables 2) Firearms 3) Sharp objects 4) Liquids (unless you follow the liquids rule – see FAQ)
+4) Liquids (unless you follow the liquids rule – see FAQ)

 Yes, airlines almost always serve meals on any flight longer than three hours.
 Check with your particular airline before you go if you need more information or have food restrictions.